-Hiring the right painting contractor is just as important as selecting the perfect paint colors.
+Hiring the right painting contractor is just as important as selecting the perfect paint color palette.
 If high quality paints are correctly applied, a beautiful, long-lasting paint job that delivers continued satisfaction will result.
 By hiring the right painting contractor you can expect an experienced crew that will complete your job in a neat, timely and professional manner.
-Remember a contractor’s reputation and overall livelihood is built on referrals and they understand the value of high quality paint and how that is intertwined with customer satisfaction.
+Remember a contractor’s reputation and overall livelihood is built on referrals.
+They understand the value of high quality paint and how important it is to high customer satisfaction.

 Best Practices for Hiring a Painting Contractor

-With years of experience in this industry and thousands of customers, we have compiled a list of best practices for hiring the right painting contractor.
+With years of experience in the paint industry and thousands of paint color consultations, we have compiled a list of best practices for hiring the right painting contractor.
 By following these recommendations, we believe you will have the highest opportunity of success in your painting project.

-- Meet With Each Contractor – Ask about the materials they use and if you can specify the paint you prefer.
+- Meet With Each Contractor – We suggest you meet with 2 – 3 paint contractors.
+Be sure to ask about the materials they use and if you can specify the paint you prefer.
 More important, do they favor using top-quality paint?
 For example, a high quality acrylic latex exterior paint can last up to 10 years or more, compared to only three or four years for ordinary paint.

 - Check Credentials – After the initial meeting, check with the Better Business Bureau (909.825.7280) to make sure the contractor is reputable.
 Require proof of licensing and insurance – Make sure a contractor is licensed.
 Ask to see the license and check with the California Contractors State License Board (800.321.2752) to verify the licensee’s status.
 Don’t even consider hiring a painter who is not bonded and doesn’t carry insurance & worker’s comp since you could be liable if a painter or any of their crew is injured while working on your job.